Gail Miller (businesswoman): Big League Utah

 In late 2023, Big League Utah announced the formation of honorary and community advisory boards.
 The honorary board includes Gail Miller, Gov. Spencer Cox, and Salt Lake City Mayor Erin Mendenhall.
 Zions Bank President Scott Anderson, Vivint Smart Home founder Todd Pedersen, and Salt Lake Chamber CEO Derek Miller sit on the community advisory board.
 In the same announcement, Big League Utah said that it would form a foundation to address the needs of the people and businesses that occupy the area near the proposed stadium.

 In February 2024, the Larry H. Miller Company announced plans to invest $3.5 billion to develop the Power District.
 The firm released renderings of the proposed development.
 The plans include a stadium intended for Major League Baseball.
 LHMCO worked closely with the Utah State Fairpark board, Salt Lake City, the Jordan River Commission, and other policymakers to ensure compliance with land use planning.

 In early 2024, Utah state legislature passed HB 562.
 This bill pledges $900 million for the proposed Major League Baseball stadium.
-The Larry H. Miller groups would be obligated to invest another $900 million.
+The Larry H. Miller Company would be obligated to invest another $900 million.

+In early 2026, the Larry H. Miller Company announced plans to improve a section of the Jordan River that runs through the Power District.
+The plan calls for reintroducing native vegetation and aquatic animals, improving water quality, and adding a riverwalk.
+Field Operations, a landscape architecture firm, was hired for the project.
+The firm has worked on similar projects such as New York City's High Line, Seattle's Waterfront, and San Francisco's Presidio Tunnel Tops.

 Salt Lake Bees

 This franchise dates from 1994, when Joe Buzas, a former major league player and the owner of the PCL Portland Beavers, moved the team to Salt Lake City.
 Buzas made a deal wherein the city would build a new ballpark on the site of historic Derks Field in exchange for relocating the team.
 The new ballpark, Franklin Quest Field, opened in 1994 with the renamed Salt Lake Buzz drawing 713,224 fans to home games during their inaugural season—breaking the PCL single-season attendance record that had stood for 48 years.
 Buzas owned the team until his death in 2003.
 The team was purchased by Larry H. Miller, who also owned the NBA's Utah Jazz.
-Miller died in February 2009, and the team is owned by his widow, Gail Miller.
 Known as the Salt Lake Buzz from 1994 to 2000, the team changed its name to the Salt Lake Stingers in 2001.
 The change was forced by a trademark dilution lawsuit filed by Georgia Tech, whose yellowjacket mascot is named Buzz.

-Real Salt Lake
+Professional soccer

 In April 2025, she acquired a controlling interest in Real Salt Lake of Major League Soccer (MLS), the Utah Royals of the National Women's Soccer League (NWSL), and America First Field from David Blitzer and Ryan Smith for $600 million.